isomerpages/nyp-wpl/_implementations/06-environment.md

-# **Not all my staff are able to attend the scheduled training as they are on shift duty or they may have health issues and miss the training.**
+# **Not all my staff like to learn… or learns the same way!**

 <div class="col is-half-desktop is-half-tablet">
 			<a href="/implementations/training-needs-analysis"><img src="/images/tna.jpg" alt="tna"></a>
 		</div>

-#### *Sometimes it is difficult to create learning sessions at the workplace  that suits all the staff.*
+#### *Sometimes it is difficult to create learning sessions at the workplace that suits the needs and preferences of all the staff.
+Some staff are not so good in understanding English, some staff like to learn on their own while others like to learn together..
+They are different people!*

 Providing a supportive learning environment includes: